BonnierNews/react-native-3d-model-view/README.md

 ## Contributing

-If you find a bug or would like to request a new feature, just [open an issue](https://github.com/HippoAR/react-native-arkit/issues/new).
+If you find a bug or would like to request a new feature, just [open an issue](https://github.com/BonnierNews/react-native-3d-model-view/issues/new).
 Your contributions are always welcome!
-Submit a pull request and see [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines.
+Just submit a pull request.

 ## License

 #### The MIT License (MIT)